 The timber barn

-The second of two new barns will provide somewhere that milled and dried timber can be stored, providing flexibility over when it is used throughout the year, whether that's in construction projects or craft workshops.
+The second of two barns provide somewhere that milled and dried timber can be stored, providing flexibility over when it is used throughout the year, whether that's in construction projects or craft workshops.

-Look at the building developments going on as you walk over the STIHL Treetop Walkway.
+Take a look as you walk over the STIHL Treetop Walkway.

 Take a woodworking course

 Learn the art of old English chair making traditions at Westonbirt Arboretum by taking a woodworking course this year.
 You’ll be led by the talented Paul Hayden, a regular contributor to Good Woodworking Magazine, and his team of experienced craftsmen.